 LEFT JOIN

-If there is no match, the result will contain NULL
+If there is no match, the result shows NULL for columns from the right table.

 Syntax

-Here is the syntax for a LEFT JOIN
+Here is the syntax for a LEFT JOIN:

 LEFT JOIN Syntax